 Objective 1.2 - Technical Education: Shelton State will ensure that all students pursuing a Certificate or Associate in Applied Science degree will be provided quality programming that will promote progress within a program while preparing students to find success in the workforce.

-Indicators: Enrollment, progression rates, completion rates, and job placement rates Objective 1.3 - Health Education: Shelton State will ensure that all students pursuing a Certificate or Associate in Applied Science degree will be provided quality programming that will promote progress within a program while preparing students to find success in an area of health services.
+Indicators: Enrollment, progression rates, completion rates, and job placement rates within a program while preparing students to find success in an area of health services.